 The Prophet’s stature as a religious leader took a significant blow and his teachings became much less influential after his failed prophecies.
-Tecumseh’s Confederacy rebuilt Prophetstown and though their strength was diminished, they continued their fight against the encroaching white settlers.1
+Tecumseh’s Confederacy rebuilt Prophetstown and continued their fight against the encroaching white settlers.1

 Tecumseh’s Confederacy ultimately sided with the British and played a key role in early battles such as the Siege of Detroit.
 The confederacy dissolved shortly after Tecumseh’s death at the Battle of the Thames in 1813, though many natives continued to fight under their own leaders.1